 Exeter Observer welcomes contributions from aspiring or experienced writers, editors, photographers and film makers who want to help create and deliver our independent public interest community journalism.

-We offer support to help regular contributors develop story ideas, learn core journalism skills and gain confidence.
+We offer support to help regular contributors refine story ideas, develop journalism skills and gain confidence.

 If you are interested in holding wealth, power and influence to account and are prepared to put time into reporting on issues that matter to local people then we’d like to hear from you.

 Exeter Observer is looking for compelling stories about issues affecting the public interest in Exeter and beyond.

 These might be about major decisions, ongoing issues, the publication of data or reports, or community concerns.